Does Having Self-Esteem Make Me Selfish?

 How do I become selfish in a healthy way?

-If we begin to neglect ourselves, we can easily, without even noticing, slip into that dangerous intersection of selfish and self-centered.
-Consciously or unconsciously we begin to hold other people responsible for meeting our needs and wants that in actuality, we are neglecting to give ourselves.
-This often leads to resentment of others for not being able to sufficiently meet our needs and becoming even more resentful when they leave us because they feel used and manipulated.
+If we begin to neglect ourselves, we can easily, slip into that dangerous intersection of being selfish and self-centered.
+Consciously or unconsciously we begin to hold other people responsible for meeting our needs that we are neglecting to give ourselves.
+This often leads to resentment of others for not being able to sufficiently meet our needs.
+Perhaps even becoming more resentful when they leave us.

-When we are selfish and have a high sense of self-esteem, we are already so well cared for of our own volition, that other people are not able to easily disappoint us.
-We feel loved, fulfilled and well cared for.
-We are interested, engaged, and curious about the world around us; we actively shape our reality and are victims of no one.
-We enjoy knowing and feeling that our needs are met, by ourselves.
-We don’t ask or need others to give us what we have already given ourselves.
+When we are selfish and have a high sense of self-esteem other people are not able to easily disappoint us.
+As a result, we feel loved, fulfilled and well cared for.
+Because we are interested, engaged, and curious about the world around us, we actively shape our reality.
+We enjoy knowing and feeling that we are able to meet our own needs.
+We have learned that we don’t need to ask for what we have already given ourselves.